Life Insurance for Smokers

 Cigar and pipe smoking are two additional activities that many may not associate with smoking.

 But if you use either even occasionally, a life insurance company is likely to consider you to be a smoker.
 After all, both cigar and pipe smoking use tobacco.
+Prudential is one life insurance provider that may not qualify cigar smoking with cigarette smoking.

 Non-Smoker Sample Rate